apache/spark/docs/docker-stack/build.rst

     :start-after: [START build]
     :end-before: [END build]

-The above image is equivalent of the "extended" image from previous chapter but it's size is only 874 MB.
+The above image is equivalent of the "extended" image from previous chapter but its size is only 874 MB.
 Comparing to 1.1 GB of the "extended image" this is about 230 MB less, so you can achieve ~20% improvement in size of the image by using "customization" vs. extension.
 The saving can increase in case you have more complex dependencies to build.